Exhibits at BNA

 The magic of Nashville welcomes and unites many voices, songs, stories, cultures and perspectives.
 Welcome to Nashville!

 Flying Solo is a quarterly exhibition series featuring art in the airport terminal.
 This program was initiated in 1996 in order to provide a highly visible venue for contemporary artists with a connection to Tennessee.
-The Flying Solo Exhibition Series is is funded under an agreement with the Tennessee Arts Commission and the State of Tennessee.
+The Flying Solo Exhibition Series is funded by the Metropolitan Nashville Airport Authority.

 2000